 Harding’s handling of the Depression of 1920-21 is the primary reason why he is universally denigrated by devotees of Big Government.
 Upon taking office, Harding inherited an economy that was reeling from dislocations caused by World War I. In a few months, wholesale prices collapsed by more than 40 percent.
 Production plunged over 20 percent.
 Unemployment zoomed from under 3 percent to over 11 percent.
 1920-21 saw the most rapid, severe economic downturn our country has ever experienced.

 Harding’s response was to restrain government and let the free market make the necessary adjustments.
-He didn’t “do nothing,” as President Obama implied when touting his “stimulus” plan; rather, he cut taxes and slashed federal spending 10-20 percent per year.
+He didn’t “do nothing,” as President Obama implied when touting his “stimulus” plan; rather, he cut federal spending in half between 1920 (Woodrow Wilson’s last year) and 1923.
 Prices were allowed to fall, supply and demand readjusted, and by 1922 the depression was over.
 During the next few years, unemployment dove while production soared 60 percent.
 Harding presided over one of the greatest economic success stories in American history.

 Harding convincingly demonstrated that government intervention is NOT the solution to economic downturns.
 His policies were the polar opposite of FDR’s depression-lengthening interventionistic blunders.
 That is why those who perpetuate the myth of FDR as economic savior also strive to preserve the myth of Harding as failure.